LazaroDamasceno/Students-Grades/README.md

 ## Framework

-The framework used was Spring of Java 17
+The framework used was Spring Boot of Java 17

 ## Creating a Spring Boot app